GaussianGPT: Towards Autoregressive 3D Gaussian Scene Generation: Introduction

 Despite rapid progress, generating structured 3D scenes remains difficult due to the inherent high dimensionality and lack of a natural sequence in 3D data.
 Unlike 2D images, 3D environments require representations that jointly capture geometry, appearance, and semantics while maintaining multi-view consistency.
 Indoor scenes exhibit both strong regularities and high variability, demanding a balance between global structural coherence (e.g., room layout) and local compositional flexibility, including varied object placement, geometry, and appearance.
 Furthermore, the lack of a canonical ordering makes it difficult to apply successful autoregressive paradigms from other domains, as models need to serialize the 3D scene into a sequence while preserving spatial dependencies.

 Recent state-of-the-art approaches \cite{xiang_native_2025, xiang_structured_2025, lan_gaussiananything_2025, roessle_l3dg_2024} predominantly rely on diffusion or flow-based models operating over neural fields, Gaussian primitives, or latent scene representations.
 While these methods achieve impressive visual fidelity, they typically formulate generation as a global denoising or refinement process, which can make incremental editing and structured completion less natural.
 In contrast, autoregressive transformers have demonstrated strong capabilities for structured sequence modeling and controllable generation across language and vision domains, yet remain comparatively underexplored for structured 3D scene synthesis.
-Leveraging autoregressive modeling for 3D requires representations that enable meaningful tokenization while preserving spatial structure and compositional semantics.

 In this work, we introduce \textbf{GaussianGPT}, a novel method for autoregressive indoor scene generation and completion that formulates 3D synthesis as sequential prediction over structured scene primitives.
 We represent scenes as sequences of discrete tokens derived from vector-quantized 3D Gaussian primitives, enabling transformer-based models to incrementally generate, extend, and edit scenes through next-token prediction.
 This formulation combines explicit 3D representations with the compositional inductive biases of autoregressive transformers, providing a complementary alternative to diffusion-based paradigms.